 Xanax is a dangerous drug to withdraw from without a proper medical detox.
 Withdrawal from Xanax can cause Grand Mal Seizures.
 Abnormal electrical activity causes a grand mal seizure (also known as a generalized tonic-clonic seizure) throughout the brain.
 A grand mal seizure causes a loss of consciousness and violent muscle contractions.
 Quitting Xanax cold turkey can cause convulsions, seizures, psychosis, paranoia, mood swings, and mania.
 It is also dangerous to detox from Xanax alone.
 Death can occur, especially if users have been abusing alcohol and Xanax together.

 According to the Journal of the Oklahoma State Medical Association, Xanax use should not stop suddenly.
 It is essential to monitor blood pressure, heart rate, respiration levels, and temperature.
 Grand Mal seizures have been well documented as withdrawal symptoms and can be potentially fatal.

-If you or a loved one is struggling with Xanax addiction, there are resources available.
+If you or a loved one is struggling with Xanax addiction, there are resources available such as addiction treatment.
 Reaching out and asking for help is the first step to achieving recovery.
 I could not do it alone.
 I needed to reach out to a medical detox facility, then enter inpatient rehabilitation to give me the tools and skills necessary to stay clean from Xanax.
-I then had to enter an aftercare outpatient program to continue to learn about the disease of addiction and to participate in a community of like-minded people who had experience and could provide me with support.
+Then, I had to enter an aftercare outpatient program to continue to learn about the disease of addiction and to participate in a community of like-minded people who had experience and could provide me with support.
 Recovery from addiction is a process and support is vital for long term sobriety.